Berwyn Route 66 Museum: History

 The museum’s beginnings were two display cases of memorabilia set up in 1994 in the former Skylite Restaurant on Ogden Avenue near Ridgeland Avenue by Larry Ohler of the volunteer group known as Berwyn Preservation of Historic Route 66, a committee of the Berwyn Development Corp.
 Ohler had collected the material.
 The displays were later moved to Anderson Ford, a dealership formerly located on Ogden Avenue (the dealership closed in 2009, and the building was repurposed during the spring of 2012).
 Fey’s company SWF Products, which owns the building in which the museum was housed, offered the space so that the collection could have a home of its own.

+The story of the museum was described in an article by Jon Fey, "The Berwyn Route 66 Museum: creating a tourist destination on Route 66", published in the Illinois Geographer, vol.56 no.2, Fall 2015, pages 29-35.